ittner/newslinkrss/README.md

         --with-body \
         --body-xpath '//article' \
         --require-dates \
+        --title-regex '(.+)\s+\|' \
         https://www.reuters.com/

+And now we have our feed!

-### Gathering more information
+### Gathering information from insufficient metadata

-A more complex example is where it is necessary not only to follow the target of candidate links but also stitch information from several sources (URL, link text and destination contents) together.
-Assume we want to generate a feed from https://revistaquestaodeciencia.com.br/ , which provides no facilities for it.
+Some sites do not provide standard (not even quasi-standard) metadata that newslinkrss can use automatically, so we must gather it from the pages with site-specific approaches, following links and stitching information from several elements together.
+Assume we want to generate a feed from https://revistaquestaodeciencia.com.br/ , which provides no much facilities for it.
 Looking into the site we find that:

 - URLs for news articles have a date on them (in format `YYYY/MM/DD`), so it is possible to use this in the URL pattern (option `-p`) to limit which